 If you’re not already investing in your practice by investing in Google Ads, you’re missing out.
 While it’s true that Google Ads can take some effort to get used to and use the most effectively, it’s a great use of your time and money.
 On average, businesses which use Google Ads see $2 revenue in return for every $1 they spend on ads.1

 An essential part of mastering Google Ads is understanding your best keywords.
-“Keywords” are key words or phrases that identify the search phrases you want to be associated with your practice website.
-For example, if you are a couples therapist in Bristol, some good keywords to use for your Google Ads and practice website might be, “Bristol couples therapist” or “therapy for couples in Bristol.”
+Keywords are key words or phrases that identify the search phrases you want to be associated with your practice website.
+For example, if you are a couples therapist in Bristol, some good keywords to use for your Google Ads might be, “Bristol couples therapist” or “therapy for couples in Bristol”

 Post Content To Your Practice Website Frequently